neuland/micro-frontends/README.md

 ### The Base Prototype

-This product page of the imaginative model store will serve as the basis for the following examples.
+This product page of the imaginative model tractor store will serve as the basis for the following examples.

 It features a __variant selector__ to switch between the three different tractor models.
 On change product image, name, price and recommendations are updated.
 There is also a __buy button__, which adds the selected variant to the basket and a __mini basket__ at the top that updates accordingly.